IncredibleHolg/OverviewerDocker/README.md

 ## Example

-To start a build test imege, use:
+To start a build test image, use:

 ```bash
 bash create-test.sh